 Equally, the way the property is used will have a large impact on condensation.
 For example, is it currently serving as a busy office building? – In an active office, across an 8hr day, one person can exhale as much as 720ml of water into the office space (based on data from the Institute of Specialist Surveyors and Engineers).
 Does an occupant often dry the laundry inside?
 Is it a busy household with lots of cooking and frequent showers?

 Whatever your lifestyle, it is important to understand how to keep living conditions healthy and enjoyable.

 The advice can vary and, ultimately, the best advice will respond to each context.
 There are many different technological solutions that can help, such as dehumidifiers.
-However, whilst these interventions can be useful, they often address the symptoms (i.e. excess condensation), rather than causes (i.e. why do you have excess condensation in the first place?).
+However, whilst these interventions can be useful, they often address the symptoms (i.e. excess condensation), rather than the causes (i.e. why do you have excess condensation in the first place?).

 The main task is to reduce excessive moisture levels.
 Condensation hot spots such as kitchens and bathrooms will often benefit from mechanical/additional extraction measures such as extractor fans.
 Elsewhere, temperature and airflow/natural ventilation play important roles.

-By exploring and experimenting with the fine balance between heating and cooling, combined with natural airflow, a little understanding about ‘condensation’, and professional upgrades, such as double glazing retrofitting, to your windows, you will be able to take control of your living conditions and the health of the property and its occupants.
+By exploring and experimenting with the fine balance between heating and cooling, combined with natural airflow, a little understanding of ‘condensation’, and professional upgrades, such as double glazing retrofitting, to your windows, you will be able to take control of your living conditions and the health of the property and its occupants.